-▶ 10 Candlenut, Buah Keras (Aleurites

-moluccana) (Located next to Paperbark Tree)
+Candlenut, Buah keras (Aleurites moluccana) (Located next to Paperbark Tree)

-A large-leafed evergreen that can grow to a height of 15m, the Candlenut has a characteristic creamy-white appearance when viewed from a distance as the underside of the leaves are pale green in colour.
+This tree is a cousin of the Macademia Nut tree.
+A large-leafed evergreen tree that can grow to a height of 15m, the Candlenut has a characteristic creamy-white appearance when viewed from a distance as the underside of the leaves are pale green in colour.

-The kernel is rich in oil content and can be used to burn just like a candle, hence its common name.
-Its seeds are known as Buah Keras (meaning, 'hardshelled fruit') and are used as a common ingredient to thicken curries or gravies in Indonesian and Malay cuisine.
+The kernel is rich in oil content and can be used to burn just like the candle, hence its common name.
+Its seeds are known as buah keras and are used as a common ingredient to thicken curries or gravies in Indonesian and Malay cuisine.
 The oil extracted from the seeds is used to make paint, varnish and wood preservatives.

-▶ 11 Madras Thorn (Pithecellobium dulce)
+Madras Thorn (Pithecellobium dulce)

 Look out for the Madras Thorn with the Heritage Tree plaque.
 This is the largest of the Madras Thorns that can be found in Fort Canning Park, of which four, including this one, have been given the Heritage Tree status.
 It has attained a girth of 7.4m and is Singapore's largest Madras Thorn on record so far.
-Its appearance is made even more impressive by the numerous Bird's Nest Ferns and other epiphytes growing on its branches.
+Its appearance is made even more impressive by the numerous bird's nest ferns and other epiphytes growing on its branches.

 The twigs of this tree are thorny from the pairs of spine-like stipules, hence its common name.
 Its young leaves are pinkish brown, while flowers are greenish white and occur in clusters.
-The rose-red seeds are covered by a thick, white edible pulp.
+The rose-red seeds are covered by a thick white edible pulp.
 This pulp is favoured by birds; it is through the birds that the seeds are dispersed.

-▶ 2 Flame of the Forest (Delonix regia)
+Flame of the Forest (Delonix regia)

-The Flame of the Forest is a medium to large deciduous tree with a broad umbrella-shaped crown on delicate, lacy foliage.
-This native of Madagascar got its name from the scarlet flowers that cover the entire crown when they are in full bloom.
+The Flame of the Forest is a medium to large deciduous tree with a broad umbrella-shaped crown on delicate lacy foliage.
+This native of Madagascar gets its name from the scarlet flowers that cover the entire crown when they are in full bloom.
 The flowers give way to long, flat pods (up to 50cm long) that hang down from the branches.